dimitri/pgloader/docs/ref/mssql.rst

 tables to migrate to a sublist.
 More than one such clause may be used, they will be accumulated together.

+The patterns use SQL Server's native ``LIKE`` syntax, meaning ``%`` matches any sequence of characters and ``_`` matches any single character.
+Regular expressions are not supported for MS SQL sources because SQL Server has no native regex operator; the filter is applied directly in the ``WHERE`` clause of the introspection query sent to the source database.

 Example::

   including only table names like 'GlobalAccount' in schema 'dbo'